SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 ### Work as worship

 What this all means I take from the [Baháʼí Writings](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036) (do not read that reference if you're anti-religion, if you think you have a decent sense of economic justice you won't need to read it).
-((Of course, if you have a decent sense of economic justice you really are "religious" in the non-denominational sense at least. *Justice* being an idealists spiritual virtue.))
+((Of course, if you have a decent sense of economic justice you really are "religious" in the non-denominational sense at least. *Justice* being an idealist's spiritual virtue.))

 (**Aside:** for what it's worth, the above Baháʼí excerpt cited is as spiritual a view of the MMT Job Guarantee policy as I've read anywhere.
-It's an example of what I mean by gong beyond MMT.)
+It's an example of what I mean by going beyond MMT.)

 We can elevate in class consciousness work done in the service of humanity as a form of living akin to worship.
 The Baháʼí canonical Writings make this elevation.